Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 * The social media links bring you to the corresponding page in a new tab.

+* Ran through V3 html and CSS validators - html is good, checked the CSS error but seems to be flagging bootstrap code incorrectly, code working as desired

-#### Bug fixes:
+Bug fixes:

-* Not many interesting/noteworthy bugs to speak of, more time experimenting with styling and Bootstrap condflicts
+* Not many interesting/noteworthy bugs to speak of, more time experimenting with styling and occasional Bootstrap conflicts

-* Occasional contrast issues found with dev tools but easy fix with lighter shades of color
+* Contrast issues found with dev tools but easy fix with lighter shades of color

+* Layout issue, was fine for desktop and mobile but appeared on tablet, fixed with media query at bottom of .css

-#### User stoty Testing:
+User stoty Testing:

-**Easily navigate the site to find what I need**
+_Easily navigate the site to find what I need:_

 * Clearly marked navigation links, contact information and membership details on footer of all pages.